MookieFumi/mookiefumi.github.io/_posts/2019-10-29-unit-testing-the-way-i-test-my-viewmodels.md

 ### Testing the use cases

-These are the behaviours that I want to cover with the unit test in the LoginPageViewModel, and please remember.
+These are the behaviours that I want to cover with the unit test in the LoginPageViewModel.

-* The login command is enable if the email and password are entered.
+* The login button is enable if the email and password are entered.
 * If the login is not successful we should advise that something went wrong.
 * If the device doesn't have internet connection we should show an alert.
 * If the login is valid the user will navigate to the main page.